Seth Bluestein - (INCUMBENT) City Commissioner

 Prior to his election, he was a Juvenile Probation Officer, Law Clerk in the Court of Common Pleas and attorney in private practice.
-Councilman O’Neill chairs City Council’s Technology and Information Services Committee, and maintains four full-time offices in his district where he meets personally with constituents.
+Councilman O’Neill chairs City Council’s Technology and Information Services Committee.

 Councilman Brian O’Neill is OUR voice for the 10th Council District in the Far Northeast section of Philadelphia.
 He is best known for service, accessibility, and preventing and fighting unwanted development in his district.